 Michael is Visiting Professor at University of Technology, Sydney and lead the University’s Communications Law Centre.
 He was founder and CEO of Copyright Agency Limited (CAL) for 21 years and is Chairman of the Stolen Generations Testimonies Foundation and President of International PEN – Sydney Centre.

-Associate Professor Bem Le Hunte, Director
+Associate Professor Bem Le Hunte, Adviser

 Bem is an international author and expert in creative intelligence.
 She is Director of the highly regarded Creative Intelligence and Innovation program at UTS, a world-first, future-facing transdisciplinary degree.
 Bem has previously worked in advertising, journalism, publishing and new media.
 She was Creative Director for the launch of Windows 95 and has worked with more than 500 companies as a creative consultant, brand consultant, creative director and copywriter.
 Her books The Seduction of Silence and There, Where the Pepper Grows were published to wide critical acclaim.